FBW44-2/PB-strings-basic-methods/README.md

 7. Create a new string from a given string taking the last 3 characters of the string and add them to both the front and back of the new string.
 The string length must be 3 or more, i.e., expected output: Scritch => tchScritchtch

-8. Create a variable and assign "Oi, oi, oi!" to it.
-Then, convert the value to upper case and print the converted value to the console, checking whether it includes "oi".

-9. Create a new string from a given string by changing the position of first and last characters.
+8. Create a new string from a given string by changing the position of first and last characters.
 The string length must be greater than or equal to 2, i.e., expected output: BoogieWoogie => eoogieWoogiB

-10. Create 3 different variables about yourself, using strings as values, i.e, let firstName = "Maria"; let city = "Berlin", etc. Print a sentence to the console using the variables and string interpolation, i.e., "My name is Maria.
+9. Create 3 different variables about yourself, using strings as values, i.e, let firstName = "Maria"; let city = "Berlin", etc. Print a sentence to the console using the variables and string interpolation, i.e., "My name is Maria.
 I live in Berlin and I am a teacher".

-11. Declare a variable and assign the value "the quick brown fox" (all in lower case).
+10. Declare a variable and assign the value "the quick brown fox" (all in lower case).
 Capitalize the first letter of that string.
 Print the result to the console.